OnePlc/PLC_X_Article/README.md

 ## Introduction

-This is the Article Module for onePlace Software Framework
+This is the Article Module for onePlace Software Framework based on Laminas Project (former Zend Framework)

+Create your web based apps on the fly! onePlace brings you extended Entity and Table Models, View Helpers and much more - so you can build your Webapp to manage database based data, in almost any layout you can image.

+onePlace is built for maximum freedom of choice for your app, and so only small parts of laminas mvc are utilized. a lot is done from scratch to give you more freedom / customization.

 ## Article Module